fazerent/nemesisbattleb.github.io/README.md

-# nemesisbattleb.github.io
+# Nemesis Fantasy Battles
+# This is for the upcoming Fantasy Battle Online Wargame
-# site test
+# www.nemesisbattles.com